Baggy green

 • A little later, players from Australia could wear baggy green at will.
 At the same time, the tradition was maintained that everyone wore caps for the first session of the match.
 Then any player could remove the headdress.
 This tradition was observed even by Shane Warne, who liked to wear soft hats.

-The coat of arms, located on baggy green, is the symbol of the national federation at the time of its creation.
+The emblem on the baggy green reflects the symbol of the national federation at the time the cap was introduced.
 At that time, Australians were proud of their success in wool cultivation, agriculture, shipping, and mining.
 The coat of arms consists of the following elements:

-• Over a torse (or wreath) of red and gold.
+• Placed over a torse (wreath) of red and gold,

-• Over a shield (bearing images of a golden fleece, a sailing ship, a pick-axe and shovel and a garb of wheat, all quartered by a southern cross).
+• Above a shield divided by the Southern Cross, featuring a golden fleece, sailing ship, pickaxe and shovel, and a sheaf of wheat,

-• Supporters (being a kangaroo and an emu).
+• Flanked by supporters — a kangaroo and an emu,

 Note that the coat of arms is different from any version of Australia’s national coat of arms.
 In the coat of arms of Australia, the main element is the badges of the country’s six states.